 - 2001-2006 Pastor: St. Dominic, Wyoming, St. John the Baptist, Bradford, & St. Patrick, Camp Grove

 - 2006-2012 Pastor: St. Hyacinth Church, St. Patrick Church, Resurrection Church, & Queen of the Holy Rosary Church, La Salle.
 While remaining pastor in La Salle, Fr.
 Rayson was also Pastor of St. Thomas More, Dalzell, St. Benedict, Ladd, & Sacred Heart Church, Dimmick.
 Fr.
 Rayson was responsible for implementing the restructuring of the La Salle Catholic Parishes and the school campus of Trinity Catholic Academy.

 In addition to his parish responsibilities, Fr.
 Rayson has served on the Presbyteral Council of the Diocese of Peoria and was acting president from 2008-2010.
 Fr.
-Rayson currently serves as the Director of Continuing Education of Priests for the Diocese of Peoria, he is a member of the personnel board for clergy assignments, and he is a member of the executive committee of the Diocesan Reid Study.
+Rayson also served as the Director of Continuing Education of Priests for the Diocese of Peoria, 2006-2016.
+He is a member of the personnel board for clergy assignments, and was appointed Vicar Forane of the Champaign Vicariate in 2016.